yWorks/svg2pdf.js/README.md

 You can omit this command if you just want to test for regression.

 If you're debugging and want to have visual feedback, you should switch the `debug` flag to `true` in `test/unit/all.spec.js`.
 This ensures that a new reference PDF will be created on every run.
-You might also want to disable some of the tests in the `test/common/tests` array.
+You might also want to disable some tests in the `test/common/tests` array.

 ## Dependencies